Thursday 12 September 2024

 To make happy and wise.

-To make love and peace.
+To learn and make peace.

 Whenever confidence is less